Control Heavy Runoff - Solving Drainage and Erosion Problems

 - It may be used as a walkway or covered with topsoil and sod.

 It is best to excavate until a permeable soil layer is found.
-A

-not be a good solution.
+well might not be a good solution.

 Intercepting and redirecting runoff provides an opportunity to safely discharge the volume to a place beyond the problem area.
 This can be done using swales, French drains, catch basins or downspout and sump pump extensions.
 These methods of rerouting can be combined together with capture and storage practices (see below).